phiflip/WeatherNode/scripts/04_NodeRed_Integration/alwaysdata/ReadMe.md

   ```

 #### 2. **NPM Installation Errors**

-If you encounter errors during installation, try:
+If npm package installations fail, you must clear the cache afterward to free up space on alwaysdata:

 - **Clear NPM Cache**:
   ```bash